-Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all students.
+3. The curriculum Whole school approaches.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision

+The curriculum is designed to ensure the inclusion of all students.
 All students, regardless of their ability and/or additional needs, have access to a full curriculum.
 Assessment weeks are scheduled every term and teachers meet to talk about children's progress.
 The curriculum is adapted so all children are able to experience success in their learning.
 All students are able to boost their independent learning and literacy skills through application throughout the curriculum.
-Assessments (including dyslexia screening) are used to identify students who need specific interventions.
+Assessments (including dyslexia screening) are used to identify students who need additional support.
+Pupil progress meetings take place termly with SLT and class teachers in order to plan interventions and additional support for children.
 Children may be given additional literacy and numeracy group sessions.
 All additional support sessions are tailored to the needs of the children within the group, addressing gaps in their learning.
 The progress of children in additional group sessions is monitored regularly and discussed with class teachers.
 We constantly introduce and adapt intervention sessions according to the needs of our learners.
 Currently our interventions include: Literacy - reading, phonics, comprehension, writing, spelling.
 Maths - booster, pre-teaching Handwriting Fine motor skills - e.g. Funfit.
-Speech and Language Phonological awareness Social Skills Social and Emotional (Thrive) Students are supported in following their interests regardless of their disabilities.
+Speech and Language Phonological awareness Social Skills Some children access wild tribe activities to address social and emotional targets identified in their Boxall profile.
+Students are supported in following their interests regardless of their disabilities.
 Additional adult support may be given to support the child in accessing all areas of the curriculum.
 All children are invited to attend school trips regardless of their disability.
 In some cases children may be given additional ICT support if this enables them to access the curriculum.
-B-squared and P-scales are used to tailor provision to need.
+Assessments are adapted to the needs of the children.
+Pupil's progress is tracked using our school assessment tool.
+For some children identified as having a high level of need off site curriculum provision is provided according to need eg hugs foundation or forest school.